sudlab/pipeline_tutorial/pipeline_tutorial.md

     statement = "zcat %(infile)s | wc -l > %(outfile)s"

-Now when we do P.run(), the script will look for variables called infile and outfile and substitute their values into the statement.
-Thus if we added the following to the script before P.run() is executed:
+Now when we do P.run(statement), the script will look for variables called infile and outfile and substitute their values into the statement.
+Thus if we added the following to the script before P.run(statement) is executed:

     infile = "test3.fastq.gz"
     outfile = "test3.nlines"